 This page is primarily for people who have chosen to get started, for free, as an overview.
 You can use it to get started, yourself — or you may get bite-size steps sent to you, by email, one at a time.
 Use the form, below:

 When you do the program, it’s all bite-size.
-I guide you, step-by-step.
+The program guides you, step-by-step.

 Google ranking of this entry has made this entry more visible than the entry that should have preceded it, Understanding Sacro-iliac Joint Pain | Stopping the Pains and Weird Symptoms, so I’m giving it to you, here.
 Read it to understand sacroiliac joint dysfunction and why this regimen works.

 This program, Comforting Your S-I Joints, which you may start immediately without cost, clears up sacro-iliac joint pain and attendant weird symptoms more completely than joint fusion surgery, more effectively than cortisone shots, TENS (electrical stimulation), pain meds or manipulative therapies, and more lastingly than RFA (burning the nerve).
 It dissolves pains and makes movement easy, better balanced, and more efficient.
 Muscle/movement memory changes.
 Postural changes occur.
 It’s more cost-effective than any of the alternatives named.

 WHY IT WORKS

 This approach works because bones go where soft-tissue pulls them.
 This program systematically changes the shape of the pelvis (which includes sacrum) by changing the weight-bearing and postural forces of the soft tissue.
 Changes accumulate and symptoms disappear, with practice, with feel-able changes during and after each practice session.